Honors Projects/Contracts Requirements

 All Honors projects must have 3 main components: research, writing, and presentation.
 Research must include both primary sources, i.e. interviews, surveys, or other collection of data or information by the student, and secondary sources, i.e. books, magazines, Internet, newspapers, or other readings of research conducted by someone other than the student.

-Service Learning: If Service Learning isn't already part of the course, it can be a wonderful extended learning experience for Honors students.
-The Office of Student Life places the students, manages the necessary paperwork, and leads progress and reflection sessions.
+Service Learning: If Service Learning isn't already part of the course, it can be a wonderful extended learning experience for Honor students.
+The Office of Student-learning in (SC100) places the students, manages the necessary paperwork and leads progress and reflection sessions.
 Service Learning projects enable students to learn about the course's content in settings beyond the classroom walls.
-Such projects could include a journal, additional research into the agency or issue, and a class presentation.
+For example, such projects could include a journal, additional research into the agency or issue, and a class presentation.

 Additional suggestions for projects: